-This project will assist Faculty of Business course/subject teams to enhance students’ workplace readiness through integrating both low-tech and high-tech strategies from the ‘simulation triad’ (Wills, 2012) online role play, games and simulations.
+This project helped the Faculty of Business course/subject teams to enhance students’ workplace readiness through integrating both low-tech and high-tech strategies from the ‘simulation triad’ (Wills, 2012) online role play, games and simulations.

-The project will develop a framework, guidelines and professional learning program, building on current best practice and existing designs/technologies.
-It will identify appropriate subjects within a course context and prototype one design in each School.
-Case studies will be developed to sharpen learning from shared experience, and refine the guidelines and professional development approach.
+The project developed a framework, guidelines and professional learning program, building on current best practice and existing designs/technologies.
+It identified a number of appropriate subjects within a course context which then prototyped one design in each School.
+Case studies were be developed to sharpen learning from shared experience, and refine the guidelines and professional development approach.

 - Develop a framework and guidelines to support the enhancement of work readiness for business contexts;